Sustainability Reporting

 It is evident in these documents, our commitment to sustainability and the United Nation’s Sustainable Development Goals (SDGs).
 The following information highlights the key activities as outlined in the 2023 reports that align with each of the Sustainable Development Goals.
 Our culture of sustainability is underpinned by the commitment to the 17 Sustainable Development Goals, which informs the sustainable impact agenda for a better global future.

-In 2023, aligning with SDG 01: No Poverty, we provided over $4.2 million in urgent financial relief and scholarships to over 2000 domestic students identified as being from lower socioeconomic backgrounds.
+In 2024, CQU provided over $3 million in urgent financial relief and scholarships to over 2000 domestic students identified as being from lower socioeconomic backgrounds.

 Through the Fight Food Waste Cooperative Research Centre, CQUniversity researchers are undertaking research and delivering programs that may save Australian households money by reducing food waste.

-- CQUniversity united with six other universities to launch the Manna Institute, an innovative virtual research and training institute that aims to improve the mental health and wellbeing of rural, regional, and remote communities.
+- CQUniversity and six other universities run the Manna Institute, an innovative virtual research and training institute that aims to improve the mental health and wellbeing of rural, regional, and remote communities.
 Read more about this on page 6 of the Annual Report.

 - CQUniversity's 10,00 Steps program - led by Professor Corneel Vandelanotte, and Health and Wellbeing Queensland have joined forces encouraging Queenslanders to take on the '10000 Steps Challenge' to boost physical activity.

 - U-Beach - U-Beach is a project driven by CQUniversity, in collaboration with Bundaberg Regional Council, Surf Lifesaving Queensland, Community Lifestyle Support, and Rotary Bundaberg Region, as well as local education providers and sporting clubs to break down the barriers to beach access for people living with a disability in the region.
-In 2023, this project was named Best Community Program at the 2023 Australian Disability Service Awards.
+In 2024, this project was named Universities Australia’s (UA) ‘Shaping Australia Awards’ Community Champion Award.

-- The CQUniversity Graduate Guarantee, now in its second year, also offers domestic and international graduates, free access to the Graduate Certificate in Leadership and Entrepreneurship if they have not found related employment within six months of completing their undergraduate degree.
+- The CQUniversity Graduate Guarantee offers domestic and international graduates, free access to the Graduate Certificate in Leadership and Entrepreneurship if they have not found related employment within six months of completing their undergraduate degree.
 The course has been specifically designed to give students an opportunity to complete a qualification that will provide them with additional knowledge and leadership skills that will be valued by prospective employers.
-There was only one student undertaking the program in 2023, which is a testament to the employability of CQUniversity graduates.
-Read more about this on page 25 of the 2023 Annual Report.

-- CQUniversity's alternative pathway and admission option, the Principal's Recommendation Scheme entered its fifth year of delivery in 2023.
+- CQUniversity's alternative pathway and admission option, the Principal's Recommendation Scheme entered its sixth year of delivery in 2024.

 Aligned with the United Nation’s Sustainable Development Goal 05: Gender Equality, our university is committed to ensuring the workplace provides equal opportunities for all employees.